 In conclusion: Tomato, Tomahto, Verification, Validation

 As you can see, there really isn’t much of a difference between Email Verification and Validation.
 If you’re okay with only wanting to know if your email data is active or inactive then continue to test with this service.
 If you’re ready to improve your deliverability, open rates, clicks, conversions and more, then it’s time to start relying on Email Hygiene.
 Not the fake email hygiene, which some verification providers call their products, which is really just verification after all.
-Multi-Method Email Hygiene, the power to not only detect your actives and inactives, but also other hidden threats ready to damage your sender reputation.
+Email Hygiene, the power to not only detect your actives and inactive emails, but also other hidden threats ready to damage your sender reputation.

 Visit Webbula.com to learn more.